emqx/eip/active/0040-trusted-client-info.md

 * Authorization.
 * Session takeover.
 * `namespace_as_mountpoint`.
+* Gateway `mountpoint` templates.
 * Multi-tenancy namespace and quota checks.
 * Limiter adjustment context.

+#### Gateway mountpoint templates

+The per-gateway `mountpoint` option is a separate consumer from `namespace_as_mountpoint`, and it needs the trusted projection for the same reason.

+`emqx_mountpoint:replvar/2` resolves `${clientid}` and `${username}`, so a mountpoint such as `coap/${clientid}/` derives the client's topic prefix from `ClientInfo`.
+Two properties make this reachable even when authorization already uses the trusted projection:

+* Authorization is evaluated on the **unmounted** topic; the mountpoint is applied afterwards.
+A placeholder-free rule like `{allow, all, subscribe, ["cs/#"]}.` therefore stays evaluable under the trusted projection, passes, and is then mounted under a prefix built from an unverified attribute.
+* In some gateways the mountpoint is rendered **before** authentication runs, so it is derived from the claimed identity by construction.

+Both hold for the CoAP gateway in the default connectionless mode, where `fix_mountpoint/2` runs while enriching the request client info and authentication happens after it.
+The same shape applies to any gateway whose mountpoint template references a client-asserted attribute.

+Rendering the mountpoint from the trusted projection is therefore required for gateway isolation to hold; otherwise trusted-attribute authorization protects the rules but not the namespace they are evaluated in.

+#### Request-scoped authentication

+The trusted mask is described as channel state established once at connect time.
+Not every entry point has such state: the CoAP gateway in connectionless mode authenticates **per request** and discards the enriched client info afterwards, so the mask must be computed and consumed within the request scope.

+An implementation that attaches trusted attributes to channel state at connect time only would leave request-scoped paths on the full `ClientInfo`, which is the default CoAP mode.

 ### Related Issues Addressed